pjhades/tolarian-academy/crypto-coursera.md

 the cipher system malfunction to obtain some leaked information, and **quantum attacks**, where a quantum computer is used to magically solve certain search problems more efficiently than normal computers.

+In **AES (Advanced Encryption Standard)**, the iterative part is a 10-round **Substitution-Permutation Network**, where the output from the previous round is XORed, part-by-part substituted and permutated.
+These procedures are all invertible and are easy-to-implement table lookups.
+So AES can be implemented efficiently by pre-compute the lookup tables.
+Intel CPUs since Westmere provides `aesenc` and `aesenclast` instructions working together with 128-bit `xmm` registers to quickly compute AES cryptos. gcc/g++ also provides compiler intrinsics via `wmmintrin.h` header.

+PRF can be built from PRNG by **Goldreich-Goldwasser-Micali Construction**, where, iteratively, we run a PRNG twice for the input, and according to each bit of the input we choose either the first or the second part as the input for the next iteration.
+This is theoretically secure but not practical because of its poor performance.
+By using Luby-Rackoff theorem, we can even build a PRP from a PRNG.

+For a PRF to be secure, the adversary should not be able to distinguish the output from a PRF `F(k, ?)` from a randomly chosen function from the same domain to the range.
+Following the same framework we can compute the **advantage** of an adversary over a function.
+This also extends to PRPs.

+(Note that, for a domain `X` and a range `Y`, no matter what key is in use, there are at most `X.size ^ Y.size` functions on them.
+(Choosing an image in `Y` for each `x` in `X`.)
+But for a certain key space `K`, we can fix the key to determine a certain PRF, so there are `K.size` possible PRFs.)

+**PRF Switching Lemma** says any secure PRP is also a secure PRF if the domain `X` is sufficiently large.

+Electronic Code Book (ECB) is NOT a correct use of PRP, since for the same plain text it will generate the same cipher text, which lets the attacker learn information about the plain text.
+One secure construction would be **Deterministic Counter Mode**, where, using the same key, we encode a series of counters `0, 1, 2, ...`, as many times as the number of blocks in the plain text.
+Then we use these cipher texts as a stream cipher key to XOR it with the plain text.
+This is basically a stream cipher built from a PRF, and its security can be guaranteed by the security of the PRF itself.